Negotiation Idioms

 - at the very last moment

-We finished the documents and sent them to the lawyer right under the wire.
+We were able to send the documents to the lawyer under the wire.

 undercut (someone)